dileep-kishore/100-days-of-code/r1-log.md

 #### R1D45 - Thu Aug 16
     Didn't get much done.
 Just updated the `query` option to return a dictionary instead of a list.

+### R1D46 - Mon Aug 20
+    Forked and customized `vim-anywhere` to work with termite and neovim.
+Still trying to get it to work with tdrop!